EXPRESSCLUSTER/AWS/EC2ImageBuilder.md

 Example syntax to run all phases in a YAML file:  _C:\>awstoe run --documents InstallECX.yml_

 ## Addendum
-### Create an IAM instance profile that grants access to Amazon S3
+### Create an IAM role that grants access to Amazon S3 from an instance
 1. Open the [IAM console](https://console.aws.amazon.com/iam).
 2. Choose **Roles**, and then choose **Create role**.
 3. Select **AWS Service** as the Trusted entity type, and then choose **EC2** under **Use Case**.
    (Allows EC2 instances to call AWS services on your behalf)
 4. Click **Next** for **Permissions**.
 5. Search for *AmazonS3ReadOnlyAccess* and then select this policy.
-   This policy provides read only access to all buckets via the AWS Management Console.)
+   (This policy provides read only access to all buckets via the AWS Management Console.)
 6. Click **Next** for **Role details**.
 7. Enter a **Role name** e.g. *AWSInstanceS3ReadAccess* and click **Create role**.

+### Attach the IAM instance profile to the EC2 instance
+1. Open the Amazon EC2 console.
+2. Choose **Instances**.
+3. Select the instance that you want to attach the IAM role to.
+4. Choose the **Actions** tab, choose **Security**, and then choose **Modify IAM role**.
+5. Select the IAM role that you just created (e.g. AWSInstanceS3ReadAccess), and then choose **Save**.
+The IAM role is assigned to your EC2 instance, allowing access to your S3 bucket.

 ## Links
 [What is EC2 Image Builder?](https://docs.aws.amazon.com/imagebuilder/latest/userguide/what-is-image-builder.html)